 According to a February, 2009 issue of the international journal Cephalalgia, “We found a concerning association between neck pain and high hours of computing for school students, and have confirmed the need to educate new computer users (school students) about appropriate ergonomics and postural health.”

 Another February, 2009 article in Cephalalgia noted in regard to Respiratory Dysfunction In Chronic Neck Pain Patients; … “the study demonstrated a strong association between an increased forward head posture and decreased respiratory muscle strength in neck patients.”

 The use of specialized equipment like home traction devices are essential to and effective in restoring the normal curve of the neck.
-This can greatly enhance the process to posture recovery.
-According to The Journal of Chiropractic Research and Clinical Investigation.
-1994 9(1):19-23 in an article regarding the relationship of changes in neck posture in patients with neck pain; as neck pain patients had the normal neck curve restored over a twelve week period, improvements were noted in all measurements of clinical symptoms.
-The patient’s improvement as indicated by the Visual Analog Scale, Neck Disability Questionnaire, and Pain Pressure Algometry correlated with an increase in the degree of curvature of the cervical spine.
+This can greatly enhance the process to posture recovery. regarding the relationship of changes in neck posture in patients with neck pain; as neck pain patients have the normal neck curve restored over a twelve week period, improvements are often noted in measurements of clinical symptoms.
+Improvements are indicated by the Visual Analog Scale (a pictorial representation), Neck Disability Questionnaire, and Pain Pressure Algometry measurements which correlate with an increase in the degree of curvature of the cervical spine.

-Choosing supportive cervical pillows is very important since we spend about a third of our time sleeping.
-This time can be used to help your neck posture rather than hurt it with the proper neck pillow support.
+Choosing a supportive cervical pillow is very important since we spend about a third of our time sleeping.
+This time can be used to help your neck posture rather than hurt it with proper pillow support like a functional pillow.